 Vashon Island Hiking by Bus

-I am a big fan of hikes I can take transit to (which isn’t as many as I would like around here!).
+I am a big fan of hikes I can take transit to.
 Our family is a one car family so driving isn’t always an option, I also like the lower impact on the environment, and sometimes I’m just done with driving!
-To get to Vashon Island hiking by Bus, first you’ll get to the Fauntleroy ferry terminal in West Seattle on the Rapid Ride C Line.
-Then, you’ll take the ferry to the Vashon Terminal, and then ride King County Metro Route 118 or 119 to Island Center Forest, and 119 to Dockton Forest.
-If you come from Tacoma, you’ll be at the Tahlequah terminal at the south end of the island, which also connects to the 118.
-You will have to walk about a mile from the bus stop to the trailhead, but since you’re hiking anyway, who cares?
-From either direction, get off at SW 178th (you can tell the driver where you want to get off), and go southwest (you’ll see signs).
+To get to Vashon Island hiking by bus, first you’ll get to the Fauntleroy ferry terminal in West Seattle on the Rapid Ride C Line.
+Then, you’ll take the ferry to the Vashon Terminal, and then ride King County Metro Route 118 or 119 .
+If you’re taking the Tahlequah ferry from Tacoma, you’ll take the 118 (and will need to transfer if going to the Vashon Island hiking trails on Maury Island).

 Vashon Island Hiking by Car

 You can also drive to and around the island!
 Be aware that on Friday evenings and Sunday/holiday afternoons there may be long lines for the ferry and you could be waiting awhile (Fridays going to the island, Sundays or holidays returning to Seattle).
 Taking a car on the ferry is also more expensive.
 Once on the island, the distances are short and the drives scenic!
 You can access the same trailheads the same way described above.